 The Small Business Administration often uses this score to prescreen the loans it insures.
 Based on FICO SBSS’s 1 to 300 scale, your business may be automatically denied a small business loan if your score is below 155.
 The FICO SBSS is delivered through the FICO LiquidCredit Service.

 Equifax Business Credit Risk Score

-Similar to the FICO model, this Equifax score takes a multitude of factors into consideration.
-The Business Credit Risk Score is measured on a 101-992 scale and looks to predict the likelihood a business will face a greater-than-90-day severe delinquency within the next year.
+Like the FICO model, the Equifax score takes a multitude of factors into consideration.
+The Business Credit Risk Score is measured on a 101 to 992 scale and predicts the likelihood that a business will face a greater-than-90-day severe delinquency within the next year.

 Equifax’s Business Credit Report can help identify potential risks to your business’s payment schedule and track your credit activity and financial health.
-You can check your score through Equifax, where one of these reports can be purchased for $99.95, or you can purchase five at the discounted price of $399.95 ($79.99 each).
+You can check your score through Equifax, where you can purchase one of these reports for $99.95 or buy five at the discounted price of $399.95 ($79.99 each).

 Experian Intelliscore Plus

 Experian business credit scores are slightly different from the other models.
 These scores focus on three different categories of information:

 - Credit information from suppliers and lenders